facebook/react-native-website/docs/native-platforms.md

 title: Native Platform
 ---

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-Your application may need access to platform features that aren’t directly available from React Native or one of the hundreds of [third-party libraries](https://reactnative.directory/) maintained by the community.
+Your application may need access to platform features that aren’t directly available from react-native or one of the hundreds of [third-party libraries](https://reactnative.directory/) maintained by the community.
 Maybe you want to reuse some existing Objective-C, Swift, Java, Kotlin or C++ code from the JavaScript runtime.
 Whatever your reason, React Native exposes a powerful set of API to connect your native code to your JavaScript application code.

 This guide introduces: